tsjensen/civbuddy/README.md

 ### Status

 Ready to use!
-The application is feature complete and stable, with the one exception of IE/Edge support, which suffers from [#8](https://github.com/tsjensen/civbuddy/issues/8).
-Otherwise, it is worth leaving a bug report in our [issue tracker](https://github.com/tsjensen/civbuddy/issues) should you notice anything wrong or missing.
+CivBuddy is feature complete and stable.
+Should you notice anything wrong or missing, please leave us a bug report in our [issue tracker](https://github.com/tsjensen/civbuddy/issues).

 This is a rewrite of the [old CivBuddy application](https://github.com/tsjensen/civbuddy/tree/v1-gwt) (now called *v1*), which was based on [GWT](http://www.gwtproject.org/) technology.
 The old version is no longer